What Happens If You Don’t Spay or Neuter Your Pet?

 But what if you’re on the fence about the surgery?
-Below we’ve outlined some outcomes if surgery is avoided.
+Below, we’ve outlined some outcomes if surgery is avoided.

 Dogs

 There are hundreds of breeds, sizes, personalities, and tendencies of dogs, but there are important truths to neutering your male dog, from both a health and behavioral standpoint.
-Male dogs, especially who are more alpha, can exhibit aggressive behavior or pick fights.
+Male dogs, especially those who are more alpha, can exhibit aggressive behavior or pick fights.
 From a health perspective, male dogs that aren’t neutered can develop serious infections of the prostate, as well as testicular cancer and tumors, which can require invasive and expensive surgery.

 Cats

 The homeless cat population in the U.S. is a concern.
 Cats reproduce very quickly and can be difficult to locate if they escape.
-Cats suffer some of the same health consequences as dogs if they’re not spay or neutered, but there are quite a few behavioral benefits of the surgery for indoor cats.
+Cats suffer some of the same health consequences as dogs if they’re not spayed or neutered, but there are quite a few behavioral benefits of the surgery for indoor cats.

 First off, cats use litter boxes, and they are much better accustomed to doing their business in the appropriate area if they’ve been spayed or neutered.
 Those who haven’t been fixed are known to howl, escape, and mark their territories within the home.
 Dogs can go through this too, but historically, it’s much more prominent and obvious when cats do it.